Animation | Minneapolis College of Art and Design

 This course builds upon the traditional character animation content (i.e., Disney Principles of Animation) taught in Character Animation 1.
 Students develop sophisticated secondary movement and overlapping action through several five- to ten-second animation assignments focusing on acting and physicality.
 Projects are based on everyday scenarios and require the student to produce industry-level animation evoking believable character movement, thought, and emotion.
 While this is a 2D animation class, students who have completed the 3D Animation course may choose to work with Maya software with faculty permission.

-Prerequisites: Character Animation 1
+Prerequisites: Character Animation 1; or 3D Animation

 ANIM 3077 Advanced 2D Digital